 Solution 3.
 Wipe Cache Partition on Android to Fix Android Home Button Not Working

 Cache are little bits of data from usage of apps and other activities on your device which accumulates over time, and if they are not regularly cleaned might cause some software issues such as phone lagging and home and back button not working.
-Thus, it is advised that this cache should be regularly removed.
-Here are the steps on how to fix home button not working on Android
+Thus, it is advised that the cache should be regularly removed.
+Here are the steps on how to fix the home button not working on Android

 - Put your Android phone in recovery mode by turning your phone off by pressing and holding down the power button with the up or down of the volume button until Android system recovery shows on the screen.

 - Use the volume buttons to move up and down the window.

 - Press the power button to choose the option.